meganchu2/CSE230-Project/README.md

 # Milestone 2

 * What is the architecture of your application (the key components)?
-  - FlappyBird - backend
+  - FlappyBird.hs - backend to control game logic (moving Game from current state to next)
-  - UI, puts everything on game display
+  - UI.hs - game display rendering and interaction
+  - dependencies:
+    - Brick
+    - Linear.V2 (for Coord, Barrier)
+    - Random (for generating barriers)
-  - Brick, Linear.V2 (Coord, Barrier), Random, Control (Lens)
+    - Control (Lens)
 * What challenges (if any) did you have so far and how did you solve them?
   - generating random coord/barrier for testing
   - how to test game state/display?